 Petroleum jelly, also known as petrolatum, is a gooey mix of hydrocarbons that many people use for dry skin.
 Dermatologists sometimes recommend applying it after washing hands to seal in the moisture.
-Goodness knows we are all washing our hands many times a day during the crisis, as we should.
+Goodness knows we are all washing our hands many times a day during flu season, as we should.
 Some people may find that slathering on petrolatum helps keep them from getting red and raw.
 Others are likely to find it too greasy.
+Many people see the word petroleum and freak out.
+More about that momentarily.

 Petroleum Jelly for Dry Skin: